inimist/cakephp3-captcha/README.md

 **Bot Detect using Image captcha, Math captcha and Google-recaptcha for CakePHP 3**

+## Why to use this plugin?

+* To display Google Recaptcha / Image Captcha / Math Challenge for web forms

+This CakePHP Captcha plugin requires CakePHP 3.6+.

 ## Quick Features

-* No Custom Code required
+* No Custom Code required.
 * Quick install.
-Just add three lines of code in your Controller, Model and View 1 line each.
+Just add 3 lines, on each in Controller, Model and View.
-* Works in Model Validation
+* Works as Model Validation.
-* Easy to switch between Google Recaptcha, Image Captcha and Math Challenge
-* Multiple Captchas on single page
+* Multiple Captchas on single page.
 * Multiple Demo available.
-* Demo available as CakePHP Plugin
+* Demo available as CakePHP Plugin.

 ## Installation